Summer pet safety tips

-One of the most important pet summer safety tips is to make sure your dog or cat always has a bowl full of fresh water they can drink from.
+One of the most important pet summer safety tips is to make sure your dog or cat drinks plenty of water.
 Keeping your pet hydrated prevents both dehydration and heatstroke.

-If you’re worried your pet isn’t drinking enough, you can feed them wet food because this contains a lot of water and will help to keep them hydrated.
+If you’re worried your pet isn’t drinking enough, you can feed them wet food which contains a lot of moisture and will help to keep them hydrated.
 You could make pet-safe ice lollies too for a cooling summery treat!

 3. Protect your pet from sunburn

-You can use a pet-safe suncream (which contains no zinc oxide or PABA,) to cover their vulnerable areas and prevent damage to their skin which could lead to skin cancer.
+You can use a pet-safe suncream (which contains no zinc oxide or PABA,) to cover their vulnerable areas and prevent damage to their skin.

 You should also consider keeping your pet indoors when the sun is at its strongest (11am to 3pm in the UK).
 This will limit their exposure to harmful UV rays.